Chapter Four: The Player Turn

 | Overskill Example: The Hangman's Gallows |

 This is an extraordinarily difficult shot.
-Thieven's longbow has a Use of 3 and a Range of 10", but the rope is very small, giving a -2 Skill Penalty for Target Size, and it's a full fifteen inches away, giving an additional -5 to Skill and Damage for being five inches Out of Range (5.1: Making Attacks).
-With a Use of 3 and Skill Penalties totaling -7, he needs to roll a 10 on his Skill of 1d6 just to hit the rope; it's a long shot by any interpretation.
+Thieven's longbow has a Use of 3 and a Range of 10", but the rope is very small, giving a -2 Attack Penalty for Target Size, and it's a full fifteen inches away, giving an additional -5 to each Skill and Damage die for being five inches Out of Range (5.1: Making Attacks).
+With a Use of 3 and an Attack Penalty of -2, he needs to roll a 5 just to hit the rope; with -5 to every die rolled, it's a long shot by any interpretation.

 Extended Actions